Charter of the Nominating and Corporate Governance Committee of the Board of Directors of Seagate Technology PLC

 - Reviewing and making recommendations to the Board with respect to any shareholder proposal that relates to corporate governance, including director candidates recommended by a shareholder.

-- Recommending to the Board a set of corporate governance guidelines applicable to the Company and overseeing the implementation of those guidelines and any related matters required by federal securities laws.
+- Recommending to the Board a set of corporate governance guidelines applicable to the Company, overseeing the implementation of those guidelines and any related matters required by federal securities laws and annually reviewing the corporate governance guidelines and their application.

 - Overseeing the evaluation of the Board and its committees.